jvlab/simrank/README.md

 # simrank
 Analysis of judgments of rank order of similarities

 This repository contains code for analysis of rank-order of similarity judgements, along with example data files and a sample processing pipeline.
+See Victor, J.D., Aguilar, G., and Waraich, S.A.
+(2023) Ordinal characterization of similarity judgments.  https://arxiv.org/abs/2310.07543.

-Full documentation can be found in an accompanying pdf, `psg/ord_char_sim_code_v02.pdf`.
+Full code documentation can be found in an accompanying pdf, `psg/ord_char_sim_code_v02.pdf`.

 The main modules are `psg_umi_triplike_demo.m` and `psg_tentlike_demo.m`